cs3org/OCM-API/IETF-OCM-IP.md

 authenticated introspection provide the protections described in this specification against such an attacker.

-An attacker may operate an OCM Server or Protocol Server of its own, control a remote user, steal a bearer credential, or submit malformed back-channel or front-channel requests.
+An attacker may operate an OCM Server or Protocol Server of their own, control a remote user, steal a bearer credential, or submit malformed back-channel or front-channel requests.
 An unpaired server can make assertions under its own identity, but must not thereby gain access to a